Shell Setup🔗

 }

-Both expect Niri-shaped IPC.
+These shells consume the compatibility IPC schema.
 Set niri-compat #true in their profiles.
-Triad sets $NIRI_SOCKET to a compatibility socket and translates events into the Niri JSON format.
+Triad sets $NIRI_SOCKET to a compatibility socket and translates events from its native snapshot.

 profile "noctalia" {